Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business in 2022 and beyond?

 - reliability and security are vetted more broadly.

-Secondly, they are all based on PHP as a programming language and use MySQL as a database infrastructure.
+Secondly, they are all based on PHP as a programming language and use MySQL for database storage.

 All three have developed a large community and ecosystem around themselves, which we will discuss and compare later.